-The five accredited institutions below are the closest options indexed in our directory that offer nursing programs.
+The 10 accredited institutions below are the closest among the 28 schools in our directory that offer nursing programs near Albany.
 Distances are calculated from Albany city center.

 | School | City | Distance | Tuition | Online |